Los Speakers

-Los Speakers (the Speakers) from Bogotá, Colombia, were a beat and garage rock band active the 1960s.
+Los Speakers (the Speakers) were a beat and garage rock band from Bogotá, Colombia, active in the 1960s.
 Their particular style was characterized by the influence of early Beatles and the Byrds, as well as other popular music of the era.
 Later, they would experiment with other musical forms, such as psychedelic before their separation in late 1968.

 While much of their recorded material consisted of covers of popular songs by acts such as the Beatles, not to mention other Latin American rock bands, such as Los Brincos, they began to write their own material as their sound evolved.
-Some of their original material would be characterized by ghostly downcast melodies and arrangements.
-Their albums are sought after among collectors, particularly their final LP, which is their most experimental.
+Some of their original material is characterized by haunting, melancholic melodies and arrangements.
+Their albums are highly sought after by collectors, especially their final LP, which is considered their most experimental work.